 You’re still smoking.

 In fact, since you started planning your wedding, the habit of lighting up may have gone from bad to worse.
-All of the stress of the nerves and stress that you’ve been feeling have made you start smoking like a chimney.
+All of the stress of the nerves and stress that you’ve been feeling has made you start smoking like a chimney.
 Do you really want to ruin all of your planning by smoking on your wedding day?
 Think about it: what could be worse than lighting up while you’re dressed in your wedding day attire?
 What happens if you singe your gown or your tux?
 Do you really want to smell like an ashtray when you share your first kiss as husband and wife and greet your guests?
 Do you want to miss out on any part of your most magical day because you just had to run outside for a smoke break?
 Yeah, we didn’t think so…

 While you want nothing more than to quit smoking before your wedding day, you think doing so is a task that just can be achieved.
 Rest assured that with the following tips – and some will power – you can kick the bait before your big day.